junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "Eighteen something," Dean answers.

 "Give me a second."
 Cas disappears with a fluttering sound of wings, leaving the seat next to Dean an empty space.
-Dean almost looses balance and has to readjust his sitting posture.
+Dean almost loses balance and has to readjust his sitting posture.

 "Wait, what?
 Where did he go?"
 Sam starts standing up, alarmed.